Economy of the Socialist Republic of Romania: Industrialization

 A large investment plan was started: between 1950 and 1953, the ratio of investment to national income grew from 19% to 34%.
 It focused on industrialization, which received 48% of the investment funds, as well as construction.
 Most of the investment was in electrification, metallurgy, machine building and chemical industries.
 However, few investments were made in the countryside (less than 10%).

 In 1953, the pace of industrialization was slowed, more resources being redirected to consumption and housing.
 Retail sales were increased and steps were made to end rationing in order to gain the favors of the working class.
-The second five-year plan (1956-1960) was supposed to accelerate again the pace of industrialization, but, in the context of the Hungarian Revolution of 1956, the Romanian Communist Party cautiously reduced the investment to half of the original amount and, instead, increased the workers' wages by 15%.
-After the leadership was sure that they had the control in the country, the government reverted its policy of industrialization, growing investment by 10.92% in 1958 and 16.23% in 1959.
+The second five-year plan (1956–1960) was supposed to accelerate the pace of industrialization again, but, in the context of the Hungarian Revolution of 1956, the Romanian Communist Party cautiously reduced the investment to half of the original amount and, instead, increased the workers' wages by 15%.
+After the leadership was sure that they had the control in the country, the government resumed its policy of industrialization, growing investment by 10.92% in 1958 and 16.23% in 1959.

 Over this period, industrialization proceeded at a faster rate than any other Eastern European country.
 The labor force increased from 12% to 19.2% between 1950 and 1965 and, according to official figures, its industrial production increased by 649%.
 While the real figures are expected to have been lower, most sources agree that there was a massive growth.

 The industrialization had an important social impact.
 The cities grew as new jobs were created in factories, but the inhabitants of these urban areas suffered overcrowding and lack of services, as not enough funds were allocated to building housing.
 The high level investment in industry meant that, although consumption increased in absolute terms, it was the lowest among the Eastern Bloc countries.